-The Downtown Vacaville Business Improvement District is a 501(c)(6) nonprofit business-based assessment district whose mission is to foster an economically vibrant Downtown Vacaville.
+The Downtown Vacaville Business Improvement District is a 501(c)(6) nonprofit business-based assessment district whose mission is to activate Downtown Vacaville.

 The roots of Vacaville's Downtown Business Improvement District began with the formation of the Downtown Vacaville Business Association in 1992, a volunteer affiliation of local business owners, property owners and stakeholders who came together to address common ideas.
 In October 1999, Vacaville City Council passed an ordinance establishing a parking and business improvement area, to be named the Downtown Vacaville Business Improvement District.
 The ordinance created a .25 mile, roughly 7 x 6 block district, then home to 345 businesses.

-The newly formed DVBID then established 501(c)6 non-profit status and formed a Board of Directors comprised of BID-member business owners, managers, financial institutions, non-profits, media professionals and educators.
+The newly formed Downtown Vacaville then established 501(c)6 non-profit status and formed a Board of Directors comprised of BID-member business owners, managers, financial institutions, non-profits, media professionals and educators.
 They set out to preserve and enrich Vacaville’s beloved downtown district through beautification, placemaking, and by supporting its’ vibrant economy.

-The Downtown Vacaville BID currently represents 600+ member-businesses across many industries.
-It's Advisory Board and two full-time staff members work in close collaboration with city leaders and community stakeholders to market the district, advance economic/retail development and advocate City of Vacaville to improve parking allocation, cleanliness, security and streetscape design.
+The Downtown Vacaville Business Improvement District (BID) currently represents 450+ businesses across many industries.
+It's team works in close collaboration with city leaders and community stakeholders to market the district, advance economic/retail development and advocate City of Vacaville to improve parking availability, cleanliness, security and streetscape design.

-BID Member-Businesses have access to an exclusive suite of business development tools including special marketing opportunities, public relations support and business education seminars designed with downtown merchants in mind.
+BID Members have access to marketing opportunities, public relations support, event promotion and support, and business education seminars designed with downtown merchants in mind.